DianGram/FSND_capstone/frontend/README.md

 For the reviewer's convenience, there are logins already set up in Auth0 for each role:
 Assistant role - email is assistant@ftk.com and password is Assistant1
 Director role  - email is director@ftk.com and password is Director1
-The tokens for each role are valid for 24 hours from submission of the project.

 ###  Authorization
 The Assistant role can add and update volunteers in the Volunteer table and they can update tasks in the Task table.